sathvik-web/sathvik-web/README.md

 ## About

 I am an undergraduate student specializing in **Artificial Intelligence and Machine Learning** at **Woxsen University**.
-My academic interests lie in the study and application of intelligent systems, with an emphasis on deep learning, computer vision, and data-driven modeling.
-I aim to contribute to the development of efficient and ethical AI systems capable of solving practical and socially relevant problems.
+My academic interests lie in the study and application of intelligent systems, with an emphasis on deep learning and data analysis.

 ---

 ## Academic and Research Interests

 - **Machine Learning and Deep Learning**
-- **Computer Vision and Image Processing**
+- **Data Analysis and Visualization**
 - **Natural Language Processing**
-- **Data Mining and Knowledge Discovery**
 - **Federated and Distributed Learning**
 - **Cloud Computing and Simulation (CloudSim)**
 - **Data Warehousing and Big Data Analytics**